diegolakatos/challenge/README.md

   default = ["192.167.9.32/32", "10.0.0.0/16"]
 }

+### Verify if the ssh-keys have the correct permissions (only the owner can read or write, group and others should not have access)

 On the folder that contains the files from the repo just use the command
 terraform apply